 Demand for uranium is directly linked to the level of electricity generated by nuclear power plants.
-Currently, 433 reactors are operable in 30 countries worldwide.
+Currently, 434 reactors are operable in 30 countries worldwide.
 Nuclear electricity generation worldwide has been growing, since world nuclear generating capacity has continued to expand as more reactors are built than are closed, and existing reactors are being operated at higher capacity.
-Presently, there are 63 reactors under construction and by the year 2021 it has been estimated that there will be 96 net new operating reactors worldwide.
+Presently, there are 64 reactors under construction and by the year 2021 it has been recently re-estimated that there will be 80 net new operating reactors worldwide.
+As a consequence of this re-evaluation of new nuclear capacity, as well current excess inventory from shuttered and idled reactors, the spot price has come under additional downward pressure over the past few weeks and reached its lowest level since mid-2010.
 Countries continue to evaluate the electrical needs of their populations; however, as a result of the Event, new reactors may be delayed or require additional approvals.